natjiazhan/Signals-Agent/README.md

 ![Spectrogram Banner](./spectrogram-banner.gif)

 # Signals Agent
-Project for the Proving Ground: Agentic Startup RAG-a-thon

 ## Getting started
 Before running the project make sure ffmpeg and portaudio are installed in your system: